 An email has been sent with the first version of the directory to the emails provided.
 If you signed up and did not receive an email, please contact Larry Kidder at email@example.com and provide your email.
 This will be the primary way for receiving information regarding upcoming events, helping you to plan ahead for your tennis activities.

-Whether you intend to use the directory to connect with other players or you simply want to know what's going on, you will want to be part of the directory so that you receive announcements regarding upcoming organized tennis activities.
+Whether you intend to use the directory to connect with other players or you simply want to know what's going on, you will want to be part of the directory so that you will be aware of upcoming organized tennis activities.
 The courts will be reserved for those events and unavailable to non-participants.
 And, you must be in the directory to receive one, as well as email announcements.

 Potential future activities will include …